 In the days of Uber, Airbnb, and the wonderful sharing economy, we’re realising more and more how much sweeter life can be when people are brought together.
 Plus if you’re bringing together people who share common goals, ideas, and interests, then the results can be truly life-changing.

-Whether you’re a yoga teacher, artist, hairdresser, masseuse, photographer, therapist or baker, there’s a shared working space out there for you.
-We’ve found that there are 5 benefits of taking your work there that’ll have you feeling liberated, empowered and in control of your life and work.
+Whether you’re a yoga teacher, artist, hairdresser, masseuse, photographer, therapist or baker, there’s a shared workspace out there for you.
+We’ve found that there are 5 benefits that’ll have you feeling liberated, empowered and in control of your life and work.

 What are those benefits, you ask?